Weber Shandwick UK and EMEA CEO Colin Byrne to step down

 "My thanks to our incredible colleagues and clients for two decades of partnership together.
 I will miss the people, the talent, the pace and the ambition at Weber Shandwick, but given our leading performance and award-winning status, I feel it is a good time to move on with my personal ambitions."

-Weber's global revenues rose by an impressive 10 per cent last year, one of only two agencies in the top 10 of PRWeek's new Global Agency Business Report to show double-digit growth.
+Weber's global revenues rose by 10 per cent last year, one of only two agencies in the top 10 of PRWeek's new Global Agency Business Report to show double-digit growth.
 UK growth was 11 per cent, meaning the firm consolidated its position as the third biggest agency in the UK.

 Come back to PRWeek tomorrow (Friday) for more on Byrne's departure.